medic/cht-docs/content/en/contribute/medic/product-development-process/ux-research-repo/adding-nuggets.md

 3. Create a record for the **Sample** of the recording.
 4. Add research observations a.k.a. “**Nuggets”!**

 Ready to try?
-See a demo 👇🏽 or check out the [Quick Links](/content/en/product-handbook/product-development-process/ux-research-repo/_index.md#quick-links) and give it a go!
+See a [demo](https://www.loom.com/share/ca27c3967ec54973b42f44aa20e7e0f5) or check out the [Quick Links](/content/en/product-handbook/product-development-process/ux-research-repo/_index.md#quick-links) and give it a go!

-TODO add the link to the demo video